 As a young adult, Ralf moved to Mexico, performing in various bands as a drummer.
 His preferred styles at that time were metal and alternative/progressive rock.
 This is when he first began composing and writing his own songs, initially in secret and for his own enjoyment only.
 His interest in and zeal for classical, orchestral music and film scoring induced him to study music theory and composition under Eduardo Cota in San Luís Potosí, Mexico.

 Ralf graduated with degrees in psychology and music therapy in 2011.
 He returned to Vienna, enrolling in the “School of Entertainment and Technology” to study his lifetime desire “media composition”, concentrating exclusively in classical music, film scoring and music for advertising.
 After graduating, Ralf was encouraged by Chris Young to move to Los Angeles to study at the UCLA film-scoring program under the tutorship of Charles Bernstein, Brian Ralston, Charles Fernandez, Tom Sharp and Tim Davies among others.

 His unique combination of Viennese classical music background and his Mexican Latin rock-percussion-experiences next led him into specializing in composing orchestral music and rock-pop-style for scoring films and commercials.
-Projects that featured Ralf’s work have won multiple national and international awards including Gold at the “International Independent Film Awards” and best short movie at “LAIFFA”.
+Projects that featured Ralf’s work have won multiple national and international awards including Gold at the “International Independent Film Awards”, best short movie at “LAIFFA” and have been screened at the Film Festival in Cannes.
 Ralf’s music is best described as painting vibrant sound-pictures, creating intense feelings, and enveloping his listeners in a musical atmosphere that evokes strong emotions such as fear, excitement, passion, mystery and love.